Sheikh Hasina: Third term (2014–2019)

 Hasina condoling Indian President Pranab Mukherjee after the death of First Lady Suvra Mukherjee at Rashtrapati Bhavan, New Delhi in 2015.
-Hasina is personally close to the Mukherjee family since their caretaking during her 1975–1981 exile in India.

 Hasina secured a second-consecutive term in office with her ruling Awami League and its Grand Alliance allies, winning the 2014 general election by a landslide.
 The election was boycotted by leading opposition parties due to unfair conditions and a lack of non-partisan administration to conduct elections.
 As a result, the AL-led Grand Alliance won 267 seats out of which 153 were uncontested, surpassing its 2008 poll success—when it secured 263 parliamentary seats.
 Sheikh Hasina's Awami League has run Bangladesh since 2009 and won 288 seats in this election.
 One of the leading opposition parties accused it of using stuffed ballot boxes.
 The election was boycotted by major opposition parties including the BNP.

 The election was controversial, with reports of violence and an alleged crackdown on the opposition in the run-up to the election.
 In the election 153 seats (of 300) went uncontested, of which the Awami League won 127 by default.
 Hasina's Awami League won a safe parliamentary majority with a total of 234 seats.
 As a result of the boycott and violence, voter turnout was lower than the previous few elections at only 51%.
 The day after the result, Hasina said that the boycott should "not mean there will be a question of legitimacy.
 People participated in the poll and other parties participated."
 Despite the controversy Hasina went on to form a government with Ershad's Jatiya Party (who won 34 seats) as the official opposition.